 Important, to me, in more recent years has been the writings of those like Dr. Lynn Margulis and James Lovelock, responsible for the Gaia Thesis.
 Margulis, as a micro-biologist, wrote many books and papers on the development of life and the cell over her career which are quite accessible.
 Microcosmos: Four Billion Years of Microbial Evolution, Lynn Margulis & Dorian Sagan (Margulis and Carl Sagan are his parents), University of California Press, 1997, is a good place to start.
 Gaia speaks to the ‘directionality’, the increasing complexity and coherent nature of life as a ‘system’, the living Earth, and how its function is analogous to a single organism.
 There is a consistency in operation across all life as different as individual species may seem to be.

 Cells, Gels and the Engines of Life, 1st. ed., Gerald Pollack, Ebner and Sons, 2001.
+This is a more recent book for me.
 As daunting as this may sound, this is a wonderful introduction into the inner workings of the cell written by a University of Washington professor of bio-engineering with a gift for putting the technical into very accessible layman’s terms.
 It is still not a quick read, not because of its jargon..but because there is simply so much that is new for us to grasp.
 Here is a link to his lab’s website that continues to research the properties of water.
-He has another accessible book still on my to read list, The Fourth Phase of Water: Beyond Solid, Liquid and Vapor.
+At the time I wrote this I had yet to read his other book, The Fourth Phase of Water: Beyond Solid, Liquid and Vapor.

 The Rainbow and the Worm, 3rd. ed., Mae Wan-Ho, World Scientific Pub., 2008.
 In this volume Wan-Ho discusses the quantum nature of the cell and the organic architecture of living organisms, the bio-chemical and electrical functioning of an organism.
 Over the last 15+ years I’ve read each successive edition and glean something new from it each time.
 Don’t pressure yourself to get it all on the first go….give it some time.
 Well worth it!
 There is a later title, Living Rainbow H2O, by Wan-Ho from the same publisher in 2012, that looks even more deeply into the essential role of water…recommended!

 Science and the Akashic Field: An Integral Theory of Everything, Ervin Laszlo, Inner Traditions, 2004.
 Laszlo is a big thinker, a now retired philosopher and systems theory professor, capable of discussing themes and theories from disparate fields in an understandable way.
 This is a big idea book and sometimes he may delve a little deeper than you want into the details of physics, like the double slit experiment, but you can skim those and pick up the essential ideas.
-The sciences today are beginning to widen their traditionally narrow focus and are creating theoretical bridges that are a great more explanative and comprehensible than early theories that are becoming more problematic.
-He lays out the idea of the Zero Point Field, as media or background to the universe, a super dense, super energized media, ‘fluid’ and frictionless, conductive, coherent that is directly ‘entangled’ with matter, including organic life.
+The sciences today are beginning to widen their traditionally narrow focus and are creating theoretical bridges that are a great more explanative and comprehensible than early theories that were, on their own, becoming more problematic.
+He lays out the idea of the Zero Point Field, as media or background to the universe, a super dense, super energized media, ‘fluid’, frictionless, conductive, coherent in which all matter is ‘entangled’, including organic life.
 We cannot see it or sense it and know that it is there only by how it effects everything else.

 Unflattening, Robert Sousanis, Harvard University Press, 2015.
 Sousanis is Assistant Professor of Humanities and Liberal Studies at San Francisco State University.
 He majored in mathematics and went on to become the firsts doctoral candidate at Columbia University to write his entire doctoral dissertation in graphic novel form.
 His dissertation was later published as this book.
 There is a whole movement, if you will, of scientists and artists, beginning to reach out to the public through comics, a graphic form, to present what has previously been inaccessible to the interested lay person.
 Here is one such title, “Eating Anthropocene”, in which participating comics creators translated specific ideas around biology, geology, agriculture and food security, moving into a future of climate change and population growth.
 It was developed at a symposium in Europe where comics are more widely accepted across age groups.
 The link that follows presents all of the formal papers presented there and the idea.
 “Science Meets Comics.
 Proceedings of the Symposium on Communicating and Designing the Future of Food in the Anthropocene”.science-meets-comics-ebook